AbhayPancholi/Object_Detection/README.md

 .
 └── Object_Detection (this directory)
-    ├── images (includes some images from ImageNet) ├── server.ipynb (Part 1 of the ungraded lab)
+    ├── images (includes some images from ImageNet) ├── server.ipynb (Part 1 of the project)
-    ├── client.ipynb (Part 2 of the ungraded lab)
+    ├── client.ipynb (Part 2 of the project)
     └── requirements.txt (python dependencies)
 ```